 Mont Rochelle Nature Reserve is found at the top of the Franschhoek pass.
 The pass is directly behind the town and the top of the pass about 15 minutes’ drive from the town centre.
 The Reserve is part of the UNESCO declared Cape Winelands Biosphere Reserve and boasts spectacular views of the Franschhoek Valley (on a clear day one can see as far as Table Mountain), diverse plant life and well-maintained hiking and walking trails.
 Spectacular fynbos diversity.

-Route Description: The hike starts off at the entrance gate, past Breakfast Rock, and carries on towards the Look Out approx. 2.7km from the entry gate with superb panoramic views of the Wemmershoek valley and surrounding cliffs.
+Route Description: The hike starts at the entrance gate, past Breakfast Rock and follows the westerly valley of the Perdekloof stream.
+The trail crosses the stream where we will have a well-deserved rest.
+Then carries on to the Look Out (1093m/3586ft) approx. 3km (1.8miles) from the entry gate with superb panoramic views of the Wemmershoek valley and surrounding cliffs from where we double back to the entry gate.
+Total distance approx. 6km (3.72miles).
+The trail is fairly straight and rises approx. 360m/ 1181ft.

-There are a more challenging hikes available in this area – please enquire if interested.
+There are more challenging hikes available in this area – please enquire if interested.